rndlabs/composable-cow-toolbox/README.md

 1. Clone the repo.
 2. Run `pnpm install` to install dependencies.
 3. Run `pnpm run dev` to start the dev server.
 4. Add the Custom App in your `Safe`: https://localhost:5173

+**NOTE**: If the page takes too long to load, this may be because the first time you load the localhost via SSL, you have to manually trust the development server's self-generated SSL certificate.

 ### Repo structure